Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 **Background information**

 > Suggested topics for consideration/discussion
-> - Under Web2, online platforms meet their data complicant obligation through privacy policies, which expressly inform users how they process, such as collect, utilize and store personal information, and the informed consent clause is at the core of them.
+> - Under Web2, online platforms meet their data compliance obligation through privacy policies, which expressly inform users how they process, such as collect, utilize and store personal information, and the informed consent clause is at the core of them.
 > - Under Web3, how could applications protect users' right to be informed and get users' consent?
 In addition, what should be disclosed in privacy policies?

 According to data protection laws in most countries, data storing and processing require the consent of the user.
 In order to ensure that the user's consent is voluntary and clear, the data controller shall inform the user in advance.
-The context of the notifciation usually includes the identity and the contact details of the controller, the contact details of the data protection officer, the purposes of the processing, the location of storage, the storage period, the measures taken by the controller to protect data security and so on.
+The context of the notification usually includes the identity and the contact details of the controller, the contact details of the data protection officer, the purposes of the processing, the location of storage, the storage period, the measures taken by the controller to protect data security and so on.
 In the Web2 era, this kind of notification is often achieved through privacy protocols.

 For the Web3 service providers, they need to inform users of traditional items, such as types of data (including information users provide and information providers collect automatically), use of data, disclosure/sharing of data, international transfer, the retention and security of data, rights of data subject, teenager’s protection and so on.